 · Appointing and performance reviewing the head teacher and senior leaders, including making decisions about pay

-It is also important that you have time to commit to the role.
-School governors typically attend 6-12 meetings per year, as well as making school visits and having background reading and training.
-Milton Park Primary have six formal meetings a year, usually on a Wednesday and they are held between 6 - 8pm on the school premises.
-An additional three dates are set for training throughout the year.
+"School governors typically attend 6-12 meetings per year, as well as making school visits and having background reading and training.
+Milton Park Primary have six formal meetings a year, usually on a Wednesday and they are held between 5 - 7pm on the school premises.
+You will also need to come into school at least once a term for a monitoring visit"

 Skills